 # Empirical View

-# IQ Gains Over Time and The Flynn Effect
+# IQ Gains Over Time and The Flynn Effect, by country

 In a comprehensive study of the Flynn effect, Jakob Pietschnig and Martin Voracek looked at 271 independent samples comprising 3,987,892 participants covering a time span of 105 years (1909–2013).1 They find evidence to support the claim that IQ has been increasing substantially over time.2 The paper discusses several explanations for the observed increases, namely education, exposure to technology and nutrition.
 For the definitions of the different IQ measures presented below click here.